xaviermouy/FishSound_Finder/docs/source/introduction.rst

 Who can use it?
 --------------------
 Anyone interested in studying the underwater sounds and marine ecology can use FishSound Finder.
 No programming knowledge are required to run it.
 Reading the
-:ref:`example section<examples>` of this documentation should be enough to get you started.
+:ref:`tutorial section<tutorial>` of this documentation should be enough to get you started.
 FishSound Finder is also compatible with standard bioacoustic analysis tools such as
 Raven (Cornell University) and Pamlab (JASCO Applied Sciences).
 More advanced users/developers can also look at the source code to better understand it and modify it as they need.